 Software and Other Requirements

 - An SSH key authorized to the Git service hosting your copy of CloudOps repositories.
-For more information on creating SSH keys, see this github documentation page

 - URL to download licensed JDK (Java Development Kit)